 Just because you’re hosting doesn’t mean you have to make every dish.
-If the turkey is stressing you out and someone coming to your Thanksgiving gathering has made one before, don’t be afraid to put that person in charge!
+If the turkey is stressing you out, and one of your guests has made one before, don’t be afraid to put that person in charge!
 Ask people to bring dishes that are already prepared.
 You can also have food delivered or picked up from local restaurants.

-Truly evaluate what you want to make, and what you have time to make — if a dish is making you miserable, ask someone else to help.
+Think through what you want to make, and what you have time to make — if a dish is making you miserable, ask someone to help.
 Most likely, they’ll feel happy to contribute.
-You can even make a spreadsheet before the event with everything you need listed.
+You can even make a spreadsheet with everything you need beforehand.
 Put your name to what you can comfortably take the lead on, then ask the people coming to fill in the blanks.

 You Don’t Have Any Appetizers

 Now that you see how long the meal is going to take, you’ll realize there’s quite a bit of time where guests are just…waiting.
-To keep people happy, but not totally stuffed, it’s nice to have a few starter foods out before the big meal is finished.
-This can be small (and easily outsourced!) so don’t think too hard about it.
+To keep people happy, but not totally stuffed, it’s nice to have a few snacks out before the big meal is finished.
+This can be small (and easily outsourced!), so don’t think too hard about it.

 Need a lot of appetizers on a small budget?
 You don’t need to break the bank to keep people stuffed from the second they enter your house to the moment you leave.
 Check out Costco and Trader Joe’s for deals on seasonal favorites.
-Or consider getting some non-perishable food items or snacks from Amazon.
-If you overstock, you can keep the leftovers for snacks.
+Or consider getting some non-perishable food items from Amazon.
+If you overstock, you get to keep the leftovers.

 You’re Making Something You’ve Never Cooked Before

 When it comes to the biggest home cooked meal of the year, stick to the hits.
-This isn’t a great time to try out a complicated recipe that looks really good, or something that involves a step you’ve never done with other recipes you’ve made.
+This isn’t a great time to try out a complicated recipe that looks really good, or something that involves a step you’ve never done before.
 Or worse: A dish that is both complicated and costly to make.
 Don’t go chasing exotic ingredients right before the holiday.
-Please stick to the apps and mains that you’re used to.
+Stick to the apps and mains that you’re used to.

 Pick dishes that you’ve gotten good feedback on, or just pick up something you think is delicious from the store or a restaurant.
-Thanksgiving isn’t about who can make the biggest production out of the meal or show off the fanciest spices — it’s just about eating good food.
+Thanksgiving isn’t about who can make the best dish or show off the fanciest spices — it’s just about eating good food.

 You Invited Too Many People

 Maybe you’ve spent the whole month of November extending invites, and now you’ve just realized you’re having 50 people over for Thanksgiving.
-This isn’t a disaster, but just be aware of what this means when it comes to cooking and setting the table.
+This isn’t a disaster, but you should be aware of what this means when it comes to cooking and setting the table.
 With 50 people coming, experts say you’ll need 50 pounds of turkey.
-And that means you’re going to be spending much more money than you’ll expect.
+And that means you’re going to be spending a lot more money than expected.
 Not to mention all the dietary preferences you’ll need to accommodate for.
 And the table space!

-Make thing easier for yourself — especially during a time when social distancing is still the norm: Keep your party small and intimate.
-You’ll make some excellent memories and your bank account will thank you.
+Make things easier for yourself and keep your party small and intimate.
+You’ll make some excellent memories, and your bank account will thank you.